BurucaJamuel-FS/Sign_In_Practice/README.md

 - the first thing i need to work on is haveing the user be able to create a username and password
 ---
 - now i will create a way for users to sign in and out of their account
+---
+- i have added the abiility to create a user and added a way for the system to check the users password